Beginnerbakes

 Ingredients

-• 1 ripe medium avocado (about 150g), peeled and pitted
+• 1 ripe medium avocado, about 150 grams, peeled and pitted

 • 1 large egg